-10 Habits That Are Sabotaging You
+10 Habits That Could Be Sabotaging Your Future

 “Habits are important.
 Up to 90 percent of our everyday behavior is based on habit.
 Nearly all of what we do each day, every day, is simply habit.”
 Jack D. Hodge

 Even with the best intentions, we can shoot ourselves in the foot, so to speak when we are not intentional about our daily lives.
 Habits are fundamental to our daily lives.
 We build habits and then they ultimately build us, forming and shaping us into who we become.

 But, as we all know, not all habits are beneficial.
 Some can be quite destructive and undermine what we are trying to accomplish.
 All habits are a choice.
 We can choose to remain with our destructive habits or we can choose to be proactive in replacing destructive habits with ones that will help us in our lives.